-During the three and six months ended June 30, 2023, the Company issued no shares of common stock upon the exercise of outstanding stock options, no shares of common stock upon the vesting of restricted stock units, and 31,569 shares of common stock in connection with the employee stock purchase plan (the ESPP).
+During the three and nine months ended September 30, 2023, the Company issued no shares of common stock upon the exercise of outstanding stock options and no shares of common stock upon the vesting of restricted stock units.
+During the three and nine months ended September 30, 2023, the Company issued no shares and 31,569 shares of common stock in connection with the employee stock purchase plan (the ESPP).
 During the year ended December 31, 2022, the Company issued no shares of common stock upon the exercise of outstanding stock options, no shares of common stock upon the vesting of restricted stock units, and 56,261 shares of common stock in connection with the ESPP.